This is the multi-page printable view of this section. Click here to print.

 Delete ConfigMap

 2. On the Service Home page, click ConfigMap under the Configuration menu.
-You will be taken to the ConfigMap List page.
+2. Go to the ConfigMap list page.

 3. On the ConfigMap List page, select the cluster and namespace from the gear button at the top left, then click Confirm.

-4. ConfigMap List page, select the item you want to delete.
-Go to the ConfigMap Details page.
+4. On the ConfigMap List page, select the item you want to delete.
+4. Navigate to the ConfigMap Details page.

 5. On the ConfigMap Details page, click Delete ConfigMap.